Page-bottom layout change on the way. Details here.

 - Note that despite all this, in every series except Enterprise, when a character is shown to be unwilling or scared to used the transporters, they are treated as eccentric and unreasonable in their fear of the device.

-- Also note that, apparently, none of these effects are reproducible when you might actually want them.
+- In the main Star Trek universe, none of these effects are reproducible when you might actually want them.
 A gizmo that can turn an old man into a child, with his memory intact?
-A gate for entering parallel universes?
-Of course, most of these effects would be Story Breakers if they could be invoked at will.
-Even the related (and ubiquitous) replicator tech is never explored to its fullest potential, for this reason.

 - In Stargate SG-1, O'Neil and Carter enter the Stargate to return to base, but end up on an ice planet instead.
 However, it turns out they did make it back to Earth, only they rematerialized in Antarctica by coming through Earth's original Stargate, which had been lost.